pschuang/get-a-room-server/README.md

 ## 🌐 Summary

 This is a matchmaking website hosted on AWS EC2, built with Node.js and Express as the backend framework, React as the frontend, MySQL and Redis as the databases.
-I use Websockets for real-time chat and dayjs and crontab for managing time logic behind the scenes.
+I use Websockets for real-time chat and day.js and crontab for managing time logic behind the scenes.

 - [Back-End Repository](https://github.com/pschuang/get-a-room-server)
 - [Front-End Repository](https://github.com/pschuang/get-a-room-client)